 - Patients with leukemia, cancer or aplastic anemia need platelet transfusions because their disease and therapy decrease their body's ability to make these important cells.

 - The need for platelets is continuous because they can only be stored for five days!

-- UHS donors are eligible to give every 2 weeks; with a max of 24 times per year.
+- University Health System donors are eligible to give every 2 weeks with a max of 24 times per year.